 \subsection{overview}

-To overcome the challenges of SDG and fully exploit synthetic data, we introduce Domain Reassembly and Soft-Fusion (DRSF), a novel unified SDG method.
-As illustrated in Fig.~\ref{fig:overrall_framework}, DRSF adopts a four-stage collaborative learning paradigm - generation, decoupling, reassembly, and fusion - to maximize the utility of synthetic data:
+To overcome the challenges of SDG and fully exploit synthetic data, we introduce Domain Reassembly and Soft-Fusion (DRSF), a novel general training framework.
+As illustrated in Fig.~\ref{fig:overrall_framework}, DRSF adopts a four-stage collaborative learning paradigm-- generation, decoupling, reassembly, and fusion--to maximize the utility of synthetic data:

 1) \textbf{Pseudo-target domain generation}: We leverage diffusion models to synthesize pseudo-target domain data with diverse stylistic variations.
 While preserving the semantic structure of the source domain $\mathcal{D}^S$, this process simulates domain shifts across different environmental conditions.
 Although this expands training data diversity, synthetic data still suffers from feature space bias and artifact patterns as analyzed in Section \ref{sec:challenge};